 This project is (co-)funded by the European Regional Development Fund and Enterprise Estonia.

-There are only some Europe cities as beautiful and easy to travel to and explore as Tallinn.
+There are only some Europe cities as beautiful and easy to explore as Tallinn.
 Sitting on Estonia’s northern coast, the capital, Tallinn, is pulsing with energy and packed with charm.

 The city of 450,000 is famed for its impressive Old Town, one of the best-preserved medieval town centres in Europe.
 This centuries-old district of merchant houses, Gothic churches, winding lanes and other historical attractions is protected as a UNESCO World Heritage site.

 Away from Old Town’s cobblestone streets, the city has a modern feel, with off-beat architecture and redesigned factory zones providing space for the buzzing dining and nightlife scene.
 Dozens of sights and museums dotted around Tallinn showcase the local heritage for visitors, who are also welcomed with a full array of festivals and events taking place all year round.
 With such an outstanding range of experiences on offer, it’s no wonder that Tallinn has seen its popularity as a conference destination grow year after year.